sftpgo/docs/docs/eventmanager.md

   - `Copy`.
 You can copy one or more files or directories.
   - `Compress paths`.
 You can compress (currently as zip) ore or more files and directories.

+:information_source: Quota usage is tracked by SFTPGo in software: the stored counters can drift from the actual usage (files changed outside SFTPGo, unclean shutdowns, temporary data provider failures).
+Schedule the quota reset actions to keep them aligned; quota scans are also available via the REST API.

 The following placeholders are supported:

 - `{{.Name}}`.
 Username, virtual folder name, admin username for provider events, domain name for TLS certificate events.